seermedical/python-data-challenge/README.md

 # python-data-challenge
 This challenge is designed to evaluate not just your python experience, but also your style and problem solving methods.
-We are far more interested in **why** you chose to do things in a particular way, and, givin infinite time, how they might be done better.
-Syntax is far less important than logic, so if you gte stuck on a particular thing, simply explain what you would have done given more time.
+We are far more interested in **why** you chose to do things in a particular way, and, given unlimited time, how they might be done better.
+Syntax is far less important than logic, so if you get stuck on a particular thing, simply explain what you would have done given more time.
 We will ask questions about what you've done, and why, in the interview, so explainability is important.

 This challenge must be completed in python (any form), and we recommend the use of pandas.